0xced/nugraph/README.md

 ## Usage

-In its simplest form, the `nugraph` command creates the dependency graph of the project or solution in the current working directory and opens the resulting graph the default browser, leveraging the [Mermaid Live Editor](https://mermaid.live).
+In its simplest form, the `nugraph` command creates the dependency graph of the project in the current working directory and opens the resulting graph the default browser, leveraging the [Mermaid Live Editor](https://mermaid.live).